-"I TEACH YOU the superman.
-Man is something which shall be surpassed."
-Thus spake Nietzsche; but how will man feel about being surpassed?
-Certainly he is unlikely to allow himself to be labelled an Extinct Type without putting up a desperate fight.
-And how does a superchild, member of a very special sort of minority, handle the all but insoluble problem of adjustment to the "normal" society into which he is born?
-Both Katherine MacLean's The Origin of the Species and Wilmar H. Shiras' In Hiding examine, from different angles, the effects of purely societal pressures upon the minds and personalities of young mutant-supermen.
-Miss MacLean makes her point through deft use of analogy.
-Mrs. Shiras brings her gifted youngsters right on stage, thus boldly facing up to a literary dilemma that has snagged many a writer.
-It is one thing to claim that your characters are truly superhuman, but quite another thing to make your readers believe it.
-Perhaps only a writer can really appreciate just how difficult is a story of this type; but any reader, fortunately, can enjoy it.
-(In Hiding, incidentally, is only the first portion of a remarkable book dealing with these Children of the Atom, recently published by The Gnome Press.)
+"I TBACH YOU the superman, Man is something which shall be surpassed."
+Thus spake Nietzsche; but how will man feel abuse being surpassed?
+Certainly he is unlikely to allow himself to be labelled an Estinct Type without putting up a desperate glob, And how does a superchild, member of a very special sort of minority, handle the all but insoluble problem of adustment to the "normal" society into which he is born!

+Both Katherin MacLean's The Origin of the Species and Wilmar H. Shirai' In Hiding examine, from different ongles, the effects of purely societal pressures upon the minds and the effects of purely societal pressures upon the minds of the point through delt use of analogy.
+Mrs. Shiras brings her gilted synapters right on stages, that boldly facing up to literary dilemma that has magged many a writer.
+It is one literary dilemma that has magged many a writer.
+It is one literary dilemma that has magged many a writer on the societal purpose haps only a writer can really appreciate just how difficult is a tory of this type, but any redeet, returnately, can enter 10 Hidding, incidentally, it only the first portion of a remarkwhich will be the society of the society of the society of the society of the society of the society of the society [18] Hiding, incidentally, it only the first portion of a remarksociety of the type, of the society of the society of the society [18] Hiding, incidentally, it only the first portion of a remarksociety of the society of